Learn the importance of a fast page load time, the impact it can have on customers and how you can test it.

-In this blog post, our Senior Front-end Developer, Carl explores the importance of a fast page load time and the impact it can have on web conversion and retaining customers.
-Carl talks through his top tips and advice for improving your load time including how you can test it.
+In this blog post, we explore the importance of a fast page load time and the impact it can have on web conversion and retaining customers.
+We talk through our top tips and advice for improving your load time including how you can test it.

 Page speed is defined as the length of time it takes for a user to load your website — and it can have a big impact on their experience.